Applies To: SQL Server 2016

 AdventureWorks Samples on CodePlex

 You can use PowerShell to manage and monitor instances of Analysis Services, as well as for creating and monitoring security used for tabular model access.
-For more information, see Analysis Services PowerShell.
+For more information, see PowerShell scripting in Analysis Services.

 Client applications can use the schema rowsets to examine the metadata of tabular models and to retrieve support and monitoring information from the Analysis Services server.
 In this release of SQL Server new schema rowsets have been added and existing schema rowsets extended to support features related to tabular models and to enhance monitoring and performance analysis across Analysis Services.